S. S. Van Dine: Short film series

 Wright wrote scenarios for Warner Brothers film studio in the early 1930s.
 These were used as the basis for a series of 12 two-reel "murder mystery" films, each approximately 20 minutes long, which were released in 1931–1932.
-Of these, The Skull Murder Mystery shows Wright's vigorous plot construction.
-It features a non-stereotypical treatment of its Chinese characters, something quite unusual in its day.

 Donald Meek (as Dr. Crabtree) and John Hamilton (as Inspector Carr) were featured players, with Joseph Henabery directing.
 Three titles (The Wall Street Mystery, The Studio Murder Mystery, and the Trans-Atlantic Murder Mystery) have been released on DVD as extras on Forbidden Hollywood Collection Volume 3 (Warner).

 As far as it is known, none of Van Dine's screen treatments has been published in book form, and none of the manuscripts survive.
 Short films were a common part of theatre screenings at the time, and Hollywood made hundreds of them during the studio era.

 On 13 September 1932, a $500,000 plagiarism suit was filed against Van Dine and the Vitaphone Film Company by Arlo Channing Edington and Carmen Ballen Edington, who charged that their novel, The Studio Murder Mystery, which had been filmed by Paramount in 1929, had been lifted' – title, plot and incident" and produced by the film company, credited to Van Dine.
 The action was unsuccessful.